elyabebat0129/vue-digital-menu/README.md

 Used to render lists:

 * categories in `MenuFilters.vue`
-* items in `Menuitems.vue`
+* items in `Menuitens.vue`

 ---

 ### `v-if` / `v-else`

-Used in `Menuitems.vue` to display items or an empty state message.
+Used in `Menuitens.vue` to display items or an empty state message.

 ---